pchanial/python-for-data-scientists/source/ndarray.rst

             >>> np.zeros((3, 5)).strides
             (40, 8)

             .. note:: The fast dimension is that with the smallest stride.
-By default, when an ndarray is created, it is the last one (row-major storage order like C and unlike Fortran, Matlab and IDL), but note that this is not the case for every ndarray:
+By default, when an array is created, it is the last one (row-major storage order like C and unlike Fortran, Matlab and IDL), but note that this is not the case for every array:

                       >>> np.zeros((3, 5)).T.strides
                       (8, 40)